neo-project/neo-modules/README.md

 ## What is it
 A set of plugins that can be used inside the Neo core library.
+Check [here](http://docs.neo.org/en-us/node/plugin.html) for the official documentation.

 ## Using plugins
 Plugins can be used to increase functionality in neo.
 One common example is to add the ApplicationLogs plugin in order to enable your node to create log files.